MonikaChris/nom-plants/README.md

 - Users can view, create, update, and delete plants in their weekly personal or demo gardens.

+Progress Tracking

+- Click the back and forward leaf buttons at the top of the garden page to view data from previous weeks.

 ## React Component Architecture

 ![Component Architecture](src/images/NomPlantsReactComponents.png)